NouranElKassas/Data-Engineer-Using-GCP/MLOps/Working with Cloud Build/README.md

-<h3>Task 1: Confirm that needed APIs are enabled</h3>
+# Task 1: Confirm that needed APIs are enabled
 1. Make a note of the name of your Google Cloud project.
 This value is shown in the top bar of the Google Cloud Console.
 It will be of the form qwiklabs-gcp- followed by hexadecimal numbers.
 2. In the Google Cloud Console, on the Navigation menu(Navigation menu), click Marketplace.
 3. Click Enable APIs and Services.
 4. In the Search for APIs & Services box, enter Cloud Build.
 5. In the resulting card for the Cloud Build API, if you do not see a message confirming that the Cloud Build API is enabled, click the ENABLE button.
 6. Use the Back button to return to the previous screen with a search box.
 In the search box, enter Container Registry or ou will find it as a feature.
 7. In the resulting card for the Container Registry API, if you do not see a message confirming that the Container Registry API is enabled, click the ENABLE button.

-<h3>Task 2.
-Building Containers with DockerFile and Cloud Build</h3>
+# Task 2.
+Building Containers with DockerFile and Cloud Build

 On the Google Cloud Console title bar, click Activate Cloud Shell.
 When prompted, click Continue.